MSLNZ/Quantity-Value/docs/examples.rst

 Simple kinematics
 =================

-When using the package, the first task is to select a set of base dimensions.
+When using the package, the first task is to select a set of base quantities.

 For instance, the basis :math:`LT` (distance and duration) may be used for a straight-line kinematics problems.
-Other kinds of quantity are then declared in terms of this basis, for example the dimensions of speed are :math:`LT^{-1}`.
+Other kinds of quantity are then declared in terms of this basis, for example the signature for speed is :math:`LT^{-1}`.

 .. code-block:: python